inneralien/SimShop/docs/command_options.rst

 .. cmdoption:: --to=RECIPIENT

    Send email to the RECIPIENT.
-Multiple --to can be used to specifiy more recipients.
+Multiple --to can be used to specify more recipients.

 .. cmdoption:: --subject="SUBJECT"